awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 For every Aurora capacity unit \(ACU\) that the current capacity is below the maximum capacity, `FreeableMemory` increases by approximately 2 GiB\.
 Thus, this metric doesn't approach zero until the DB instance is scaled up as high as it can\.

-If this metric approaches a value of `0`, the DB instance has scaled up as much as it can and is nearing the limit of its available memory\.
+If this metric approaches a value of `0`, the DB instance has scaled up as much as it can\.
+It's nearing the limit of its available memory\.
 Consider increasing the maximum ACU setting for the cluster\.
 If this metric approaches a value of `0` on a reader DB instance, consider adding additional reader DB instances to the cluster\.
 That way, the read\-only part of the workload can be spread across more DB instances, reducing the memory usage on each reader DB instance\.
 For more information, see [Important Amazon CloudWatch metrics for Aurora Serverless v2](aurora-serverless-v2.setting-capacity.md#aurora-serverless-v2.viewing.monitoring)\.

 For Aurora Serverless v1, you can change the capacity range to use more ACUs\.
 For more information, see [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

 ## Amazon Aurora MySQL out of memory issues<a name="CHAP_Troubleshooting.AuroraMySQLOOM"></a>

 The Aurora MySQL `aurora_oom_response` instance\-level parameter can enable the DB instance to monitor the system memory and estimate the memory consumed by various statements and connections\.
-If the system runs low on memory, it can perform a list of actions to release that memory in an attempt to avoid out\-of\-memory \(OOM\) and database restart\.
+If the system runs low on memory, it can perform a list of actions to release that memory\.
+It does so in an attempt to avoid out\-of\-memory \(OOM\) and database restart\.
 The instance\-level parameter takes a string of comma\-separated actions that a DB instance should take when its memory is low\.
 Valid actions include `print`, `tune`, `decline`, `kill_query`, or any combination of these\.
 An empty string means that no action should be taken and effectively disables the feature\.

 **Note**
  This parameter only applies to Aurora MySQL version 1\.18 and higher\.
 It isn't used in Aurora MySQL version 2\.